daviddfm/apis/docs/api-overview.md

 The LianLian API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts JSON-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

-You can use it in test mode, which does not affect your live data or interact with the banking networks.
-The API key you use to authenticate the request determines whether the request is live mode or test mode.

-The Sandbox environment will be provided saperately.

 # Versioning

 When we make backwards-incompatible changes to the API, we release new versions.
 The version to use is specified in the URL.
 The current version for Collections is v1 such as: